gzachariadis/Windows-10/README.md

 ### Registry Tweaks

-I have compiled a series of registry tweaks from various sources over the years, as well as created a few of my own in my attempt to optimize my user experience.
+<div align="justify">I have compiled a series of registry tweaks from various sources over the years, as well as created a few of my own in my attempt to optimize my user experience.
 You can find a comphensive detailed list of those [here.]
-In order to use them, go ahead and download the repository from the [Releases]() and after extracting the files, navigate to Pre-Install > Registry-Files and execute in a live-system or copy-paste the ones you like from each category into a seperate folder, and import them into NTLite.
+In order to use them, go ahead and download the repository from the [Releases]() and after extracting the files, navigate to Pre-Install > Registry-Files and execute in a live-system or copy-paste the ones you like from each category into a seperate folder, and import them into NTLite.</div>

-The tweaks are categorized under Categories and named after their purpose.
+<div align="justify">The tweaks are categorized under Categories and named after their purpose.</div>

-Each registry tweak follows the following file formula.
+<div align="justify">Each registry tweak follows the following file formula.</div>

 ```
 Windows Registry Editor Version 5.00